Children's National Volunteer Program

 The Children’s National Volunteer Program is the primary program of the Volunteer Services Department.
 All Children’s National volunteers commit to one regular volunteer assignment based on interest, availability and need.
 The minimum time commitment for all assignments will be once per week for one year.
 Shifts will range from 2-4 hours, depending on the specific volunteer assignment.
 All assignments in this program take place at the main hospital on Michigan Avenue NW.

-Children’s National volunteers are required to undergo our comprehensive FUNdamental hospital training prior to beginning their official volunteer assignment.
-Through this training, volunteers will gain relevant and holistic experience contributing to a well-rounded, knowledgeable Children’s National volunteer.
-FUNdamental training consists of 12 two-hour weekly sessions to be conducted during the volunteer’s regular volunteer shift time.
+Children’s National Volunteers are required to undergo our comprehensive FUNdamental Volunteer training prior to beginning their official volunteer assignment.
+Through this training, volunteers will gain experience and skills contributing to a well-rounded and knowledgeable Children’s National Volunteer.
+FUNdamental Volunteering consists of 5-10 two-hour weekly sessions to be conducted during the volunteer’s regular volunteer shift time.

 Hospitality volunteers are directly supervised by Volunteer Services Coordinators, and provide hospitality-based support in several areas of the hospital, including outpatient clinics, the Emergency Department, inpatient units and the Volunteer Services office.
 Weekly duties include:

 - Delivering flowers, packages, toys, and clothing

 - Rounding with the hospitality cart on inpatient units

 - Rounding with the caregiver coffee cart in outpatient areas

 - Rounding in atrium and family waiting rooms

 Hospitality volunteers must be 15 and older and commit to a regular weekly shift of two hours.

 Seacrest Studios volunteers are directly supervised by the Seacrest Studios Media Specialists.
 These volunteers will help spread joy to patients by assisting with studio programming, special events, and more.
 Duties include: